Back to main page

 Initially a patch will be "Choose", so you need to decide if the patch is "Wanted" or "Declined".
 That tells us how many people want them.
 Declining is useful for us to know as it's not a "maybe".

 Some patches are plentiful and instantly available to add to your cart.
-If you see the "rocket cart" on a patch, that means we have lots and you can just buy it.
+If you see the "rocket cart" on a patch, that means we have lots and you can just buy one.
 For the others that are in short supply we'll manually go through and "Offer" the patches to those that we can.
 From there you add them to your cart and buy them via Paypal.
-Once the transaction is verified, the status will say "Paid".

 When we send the shipping details to our maling company, we'll set it to "Shipped" and when available provide you the tracking details.
 The invoice will then show the tracking number and you can click on it to follow the progress of the parcel.

 If an emergency arises, you could choose "Refund" up until we send the shipping information and the transaction will be cancelled.
-We'll click the Paypal button to refund you the full amount paid to us, (Paypal may still charge a few cents as a fee).
+We'll click the Paypal button to refund you the full amount paid to us.
 Your patch will then be forfeited and offered to the next collector in line.
 Your status won't be affected by requesting a refund, unless you do five refunds in a row etc.

 When you pay, your spend will be shown against that patch indefinitely.
 Your account will have a total shown to tell you how much you've spent over time with us.

 All the above steps just document the requesting, selling and shipping process.
-It's what you would usually expect when online buying, the difference being you may have to be allocated a patch by SPLC before it's yours.
+It's what you would usually expect when online buying, the difference being you may sometimes have to be manually allocated a patch by SPLC before it's available.

 Back to main page